Geek-Estate/horizon-landingpage/faq/index.md

 **Q: Which communities are available?**

-**A:** Communities are currently tied to Facebook groups.
-Beyond the "Horizon Public" group which anyone can join, the only communities that show up inside Horizon are ones we've specifically made visible.
+**A:** Beyond the "Horizon Public" group which anyone can join, the only communities that are available inside Horizon are ones we've specifically created for communities or groups whose administrators have reached out to us.
+If you'd like a group created, please [let us know](mailto:info@horizonapp.co).

-**Q: I want Horizon for my Facebook community.
+**Q: I want Horizon for my community.
 How do I enable that?**

-**A:** Share the app with other members, and get 15 people from the Facebook group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.
-[Examples social media posts can be found here](/share/).
+**A:** Ask.
+Share the app with other members, and get 10 people from the group to sign up and indicate their interest in having Horizon's hospitality exchange offering available to them.
+[Example social media posts can be found here](/share/).

 Interested in additional features or analytics for your community?
 [Read up on our premium offering](http://www.horizonapp.co/hospitality-network-setup/)